 Under faculty supervision, students select, critique, and construct portfolio narratives as the comprehensive assessment for the TESL program.
 The project culminates in a faculty interview and student defense.

-Prerequisite: TESL 539; TESL 549 or BLBC 515; TESL 541;TESL 546 or TESL 548 or BLBC 516; TESL 551; TESL 507 or BLBC 518; TESL 553; admission to the program or consent of department chair.
+Prerequisite: TESL 539; TESL 549 or BLBC 515; TESL 541; TESL 548 or BLBC 516; TESL 551; TESL 507 or BLBC 518; TESL 553; admission to the program or consent of department chair.

 Offered: Fall, Spring.

-TESL 600 - ESL Program Supervision (3)
+TESL 600 - ESOLProgram Supervision (3)

-ESL program supervision, coaching and curriculum design are explored in weekly seminars as well as field experiences.
-This post-graduate course partially fulfills the requirements for the ESL Specialist/ Consultant certification.
+ESOL program supervision, coaching and curriculum design are explored in weekly seminars as well as field experiences.
+This post-graduate course partially fulfills the requirements for the ESOL Specialist/ Consultant certification.

 Prerequisite: Graduate degree in TESOL, Bilingual Education, or related field.
 Minimum of three years’ experience teaching emergent bilingual students.
-ESL Certification required.
+ESOL Certification required.

 Offered: Spring.